luno/workflow/README.md

     workflow.ConsumeLag(10 * time.Minute),
 )
 ```

 ### `PauseAfterErrCount`

 ```go
 func PauseAfterErrCount(count int) Option
 ```

-- **Description:** Sets the number of errors allowed before a record is updated to `RunStatePaused`.
+**Description:** Sets the number of errors allowed before a record is updated to `RunStatePaused`.
 This mechanism acts similarly to a Dead Letter Queue, preventing further processing of problematic records and allowing for investigation and retry.

-- **Parameters:**
-    - `count`: The maximum number of errors before pausing.
-- **Usage Example:**
+**Usage Example:**
 ```go
 b.AddStep(
     StepOne,